jayedrashid/React-Jumpstart/README.md

 #### `node_modules` Folder

-It holds all of our project dependencies
+It holds all of our project dependencies and node packages.

 - Application dependencies
 - Development dependencies